grompe/BTWTweak/patcher/readme.txt

   control which chest it combines with, or none at all.

 - Fixed chests so they display cracks while being harvested.

+- Fixed kiln so it is able to display multiple cracked blocks at once.

 v0.9d